Maury Edwards: Playing career

-Prior to turning professional, Edwards attended the University of Massachusetts Lowell where he played four seasons with the UMass Lowell River Hawks men's ice hockey team which competes in NCAA's Division I in the Hockey East conference.
+Before turning professional, Edwards attended the University of Massachusetts Lowell where he played four seasons with the UMass Lowell River Hawks men's ice hockey team which competes in NCAA's Division I in the Hockey East conference.

 During the 2012–13 season, Edwards was traded by the Cyclones to the Florida Everblades in exchange for Taylor Ellington on January 2, 2013.

 On August 9, 2013, Edwards left North America and signed a one-year deal as a free agent with second tier German club, ESV Kaufbeuren.
-After a solitary season fighting relegation in the inaugural DEL2, Edwards left Kaufbeuren for the Ravensburg Towerstars at the completion of the year on April 24, 2014.
+After a solitary season fighting relegation in the inaugural DEL2, Edwards left Kaufbeuren for the Ravensburg Towerstars after the year on April 24, 2014.

-In the following 2014–15 season, Edwards continued his prolific scoring pace from the blueline, helping the Towerstars reach the post season with 51 points in 49 games to be named as the DEL2 defenseman of the year.
+In the following 2014–15 season, Edwards continued his prolific scoring pace from the blueline, helping the Towerstars reach the postseason with 51 points in 49 games to be named as the DEL2 defenseman of the year.
 Edwards performance attracted interest from the top tier German league and on March 26, 2015, he signed a one-year contract with the Straubing Tigers.

 Edwards played three seasons in Straubing before leaving as a free agent following the 2017–18 campaign.
-On April 19, 2018 he agreed to continue in the DEL, joining ERC Ingolstadt on a one-year contract.
+On April 19, 2018, he agreed to continue in the DEL, joining ERC Ingolstadt on a one-year contract.

 On March 20, 2020, Edwards joined his third DEL club as a free agent, agreeing to a two-year contract with Kölner Haie.

-At the conclusion of his contract with Kölner Haie, Edwards returned as a free agent to former club, ERC Ingolstadt, signing a one-year contract on May 15, 2022.
+After his contract with Kölner Haie, Edwards returned as a free agent to his former club, ERC Ingolstadt, signing a one-year contract on May 15, 2022.